Henriqueufu/henriqueufu.github.io/README.md

 Gained experience in statistical modeling, focusing on credit default analysis.
 Key tasks included:
 - Developing models (LightGBM in Python) for First Payment Default and credit default
 - Executing ETL processes for data creation and variable management in SQL (BigQuery)

-### Statistical Education Tutorial Program (ETP)
-**04/2021 - 06/2023**
-Participated in organizing workshops and events for the statistics department, enhancing teamwork and time management skills.

 ---

 ## Skills